DallanQ/race_for_the_galaxy/Manual.md

 The player with the most VPs wins!

-> An image of a black card with a small blue box on the top left corner and a white 2 inside and a larger red box with a white 1 inside.
+> An image of a race for the galaxy card with a small blue box on the top left corner and a white 2 inside and a larger red box with a white 1 inside.

 ***After a game**, separate the start worlds by fanning the deck, looking for boxed numbers in the lower right-hand corners.*